 If you’re looking to purchase an antique cut, you might be curious as to the advantages and disadvantages of this decision.
 We’ve laid out the main considerations below.

 Most of the rough diamonds that came out of the ground a few hundred years ago came from mines that produced warmer-colored diamonds.
 That’s why many antique cut diamonds fall in the J, K, L and M color grades, even down to the P, Q and R tones.
 Some people like the charm of these colors because they don’t look as glitzy or blingy and offer an antique appeal.
-Others enjoy the brighter white colored diamonds, like those in the G, H and I ranges like these from James Allen.
+Others enjoy the brighter white-colored diamonds, like those in the G, H and I ranges like these from James Allen.

 Antique cuts tend to be less expensive than modern cuts.
 They don’t require new mining and all of the associated costs.
 In general, an antique cut of a similar carat weight will be 20% less expensive than a new modern cut.
 This is an advantage to buyers that allows them to save money—or spend more of their budget on an ornate, unique setting.